-Ubisoft Bans For Honor Cheaters: 1500 Players Suspended In First Round Of Crackdown
+Ubisoft Bans ‘For Honor’ Cheaters: 1,500 Players Suspended In Crackdown

 — GameTechLab (@GameTechLabs) March 7, 2017

 For Honor is not the first title in which Ubisoft has come down hard on cheating.
 Last April community managers threatened to take action against Tom Clancy’s The Division players who exploited a glitch in the game’s code that allowed them to collect top-tier gear without having to face off against the boss of the level.
 The threat of sanctions in that instance was much more controversial because users felt they were not cheating since the game allowed them to do something that it should have been coded to prevent.
-Basically, the player under specific circumstances could clip through a wall without activating the boss allowing them to finish the level without a fight.
+Basically, the player under specific circumstances could clip through a wall without activating the boss, allowing them to finish the level without a fight.

 Ubisoft’s stance on the issue was that it does not matter that the code has a bug that can be exploited.
-The problem is players were using it to become super powerful by collecting rewards that they did not earn.
+The problem is, players were using it to become super powerful by collecting rewards that they did not earn.
 It is cheating because it put other users who played the game honestly at a severe disadvantage.
 In Monopoly, there is nothing to prevent a player from taking $400 from the bank when passing Go, but it is still cheating to do so.
 However, in Monopoly other players can prevent the cheater from taking that $400.
 In The Division, users cannot prevent others from exploiting a glitch, and that is why it is cheating.

 Ubisoft’s bottom line on cheating in For Honor or any of its other MMOs is this: games are meant to be fun for everyone playing.
 If a player is doing something that is ruining the fun for someone else, its community managers will deal with the situation appropriately.
 Cheaters never like having sanctions slapped on them, but it is always for the good of the community.